mario-andreschak/mcp-abap-adt/README.md

 ## 🆕 What's New in BTP Branch

+### Centralized In-Memory Caching (July 2025)

+- All handler modules now use a unified in-memory caching mechanism via `objectsListCache`.
+This allows for consistent, easily swappable cache logic across the codebase.
+- The `filePath` parameter and all file write logic have been removed from all handlers.
+Results are no longer saved to disk from handler logic; only in-memory caching is used.
+- This change improves maintainability, testability, and performance by eliminating redundant file operations and centralizing cache management.

 This branch includes several powerful new features:

 - **🔍 Enhancement Analysis Tools**: `GetEnhancements`, `GetEnhancementByName` - Comprehensive enhancement discovery and analysis